 When staff are working on their own devices, there’s no learning curve on how to use them.
 It’s convenient and empowering for your team to be able to access work-related communication channels on their own smartphone or laptop, especially when they’re on-the-go.
 And for small and medium businesses, BYOD makes sense financially – it requires less capital investment in technology.

-However, because devices are not owned by the company, there are less controls that can be put in place around what the device is used for and what is stored on it – after all, the phone is the personal possession of an employee.
-It also means that if an employee leaves the business, there’s the potential for them to take valuable intellectual property and sensitive company data outside an ecosystem that protects it.
+Because devices are not owned by your business, there are fewer controls around what each device is used for and what is stored on it – after all, the phone is the personal possession of an employee.
+It also means that if an employee leaves the business, there’s the potential for them to take valuable intellectual property and sensitive business data outside an ecosystem that protects it.

-BYOD isn’t an up-and-coming trend that businesses should consider – it’s already here, and in many Australian businesses.
-But whether it’s as simple as having work emails on a smartphone, or as complex as being able to update sensitive client information or revenue forecasts into the cloud, there needs to be safeguards.
-Safeguards that don’t inhibit the true aims of BYOD – to make staff more productive, more collaborative and more able to be mobile in their day-to-day work.
-Telstra MDM is one method that’s providing this balance.
+Allowing employees to use their own preferred devices has a number of benefits.
+And while many businesses were thrust into remote working due to COVID-19, there are many ways you can protect your business and make BYOD work for you.
+Whether it’s as simple as having work emails on a smartphone, or as complex as being able to upload sensitive client information or revenue forecasts into the cloud, there needs to be safeguards.
+These measures shouldn’t inhibit the true aims of BYOD – to help staff be more productive, more collaborative and more able to be mobile in their day-to-day work.

 This article was originally published on 15th November 2015 and updated on September 10th 2020.